coderanger/coderanger.net/content/posts/overtesting.md

 I'll be ignoring them for the moment.

 Okay, back to test theory.
 The fundamental building block of tests is the "code unit".
-This term is intentionally a bit vague as what constitutes a unit can vary between domains and projects.
+This term is intentionally a bit vague as what forms a unit can vary between domains and projects.
 For Chef generally we consider recipes and custom resources to be units for the purposes of testing.
 For a unit of code to actually be useful it has to take some inputs, do _something_, and then produce